-Transdisciplinary Theme Who We Are Where we are in place and time How the World Works How We Organise Ourselves Sharing the Planet How We Express Ourselves Summary Inquiry into the nature of the self; beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human Inquiry into orientation in place and time; personal histories; homes and journeys; the discoveries, explorations and migrations of humankind; the relationship between and the interconnectedness of individuals and civilizations, from local and global perspectives.
+Transdisciplinary Theme Who We Are Where we are in place and time How the World Works How We Organise Ourselves Sharing the Planet How We Express Ourselves Summary Inquiry into the nature of the self; beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human Inquiry into orientation in place and time; personal histories; homes and journeys; the discoveries, explorations and migrations of humankind, the relationship between and the interconnectedness of individuals and civilizations, from local and global perspectives.
 Inquiry into the natural world and its laws, the interaction between the natural world (physical and biological) and human societies; how humans use their understanding of scientific principles; the impact of scientific and technological advances on society and on the environment.
 Inquiry into the interconnectedness of human-made systems and communities; the structure and function of organisations; societal decision-making; economic activities and their impact on humankind and the environment.
 Inquiry into rights and responsibilities in the struggle to share finite resources with other people and other living things; communities and the relationship within and between them; access to equal opportunities; peace and conflict resolution Inquiry into the ways in which we discover and express ideas, feelings, nature, culture, beliefs and values; the ways in which we reflect on, extend and enjoy our creativity; our appreciation of the aesthetic.
-Central idea People share their beliefs and values through stories.
+Central idea Beliefs and values shape people's lives.
 Significant events and people shape our lives.
 Materials behave and interact in certain ways which determine how they are used.
 The lives of pioneering people affect society today.
 Living things are affected by and adapt to the natural world.
-Experiences and beliefs lead to creativity. ines of Inquiry -Sacred books -Stories from different religions and festivals -Different beliefs in death -How the Great Fire began -How a significant event leads to improvement -How significant people contribute towards achievement) -The impact of events and individuals from the past on on life today -Behaviour of materials. -Changing properties of materials. -Manipulation and application of materials for a new purpose -The lives of Florence Nightingale and Mary Seacole. -How their work changed healthcare today -Germ control and how I can make a difference -Life processes, the characteristics of living things -How living things are suited to their habitats -How the polar regions are changing and how this impacts the animals that live there -Types of creative expression -How we interpret and respond to art -Creating art that reflects my experiences and beliefs Key Concepts Form, Connection, Perspective Causation, Function, Connection Function, Change, Connection Form, Responsibility, Change Responsibility, Causation, Change Connection, Perspective, Form Approaches to Learning Social, Self management Thinking, Research Communication,Research Self management, Thinking Thinking, Research Communication, Social Core Text and the Color matter of the Color matter of the Color of v1.32 ROAD DANG The Hoar IIIa miso Scott of Rim summa tan Action Participation Participation Lifestyle Choi Advocacy Social Entreprene Social Justice Global Engagement
+Experiences and beliefs lead to creativity.
+Lines of Inquiry -Christian beliefs (Resurrection) -Do others religions share these beliefs?How people's beliefs and values can affect their actions -How the Great Fire began -How a significant event leads to improvement -How significant people contribute towards achievement) -The impact of events and individuals from the past on on life today -Behaviour of materialsChanging properties of materialsManipulation and application of materials for a new purpose -The lives of Florence Nightingale and Mary Seacole. -How their work changed healthcare today -Germ control and how I can make a difference -Life processes, the characteristics of living things -How living things are suited to their habitats -How the polar regions are changing and how this impacts the animals that live there -Types of creative expression -How we interpret and respond to art -Creating art that reflects my experiences and beliefs Key Concepts Form, Connection, Perspective Causation, Function, Connection Function, Change, Connection Form, Responsibility, Change Responsibility, Causation, Change Connection, Perspective, Form Approaches to Learning Social, Self management Thinking, Research Communication,Research Self management, Thinking Thinking, Research Communication, Social Core Text Mary (37) viao ROALD DATE And the second s The Boar ANANG L Action Participation 3 and the second Participation 11 April 17 Apri Lifestyle Choi Advocacy 11 11 11 11 11 11 11 11 11 11 11 11 11 Social Entreprene Social Justice Global